mr-bt/manager.README/README.md

 Innovation comes from everyone, everywhere and at any time.
 When possible and on your team's remit, apply "small, fast and measurable" iterations and get on with it.
 Share the findings when you're ready.
 Innovation requires discussion when it requires work that impacts the company's immediate objectives and/or other teams.
 Please write it down so that we can have an asynchronous conversation.

+This happens too often to me, so here goes my advice: If you are thinking of preparing a session about the "process of innovation", go back to the whiteboard and think deeply about what innovation vs novelty is and how it actually happens!
+Go to first principles!
+Then let's have a talk.

 ### Decision-making

 I empower you to make decisions independently.
-Involve me when I need guidance or a sounding board.
+Involve me when you need guidance or a sounding board.

 #### Directly-Responsible Individual (DRI)